danyanyam/robustcov/README.md

 Also i provide some CAPM based calculations to estimate the amount of excess returns across the clusters in the `notebooks/convex_optimization_on_denoised_cov.ipynb`

+Solution to task of proposing portfolio can be found at `notebooks/5_years_investment.ipynb`

 Python version 3.8.10.

 ## 🔖 Contents